 The Board releases its financial results through announcements, press releases and presentation packs to the SGX-ST. In communicating and disseminating its results, the Board aims to present a balanced and clear assessment of the Company's performance, position and prospects.
-The Company has announced on 30 April 2020 that it will cease to announce quarterly financial statements and will instead adopt half-yearly reporting of its financial statements beginning from the date of release of the Company's first half financial statements for the period ended 31 March 2020.

-In view of the COVID-19 situation, and in order to keep the investing public informed of material developments concerning the Group during this period, F&N has released regular updates by way of press releases and voluntary business updates which detail the impact of the pandemic on the Group's business operations and performance.
+The Company has ceased to announce quarterly financial statements and has instead adopted half-yearly reporting of its financial statements beginning from the date of release of the Company's first half financial statements for the period ended 31 March 2020.
+During the year, the Company provided voluntary business updates for the first and third quarter performance of the Group and by way of these updates the Company kept the investing public informed of material developments concerning the Group during the relevant periods, including details on the impact of the COVID-19 pandemic on the Group's business operations and performance.